qhd1996/Learn-JavaScript/notes.md

 Three equal signs tests if the variable country has both the correct value and also the correct type.
 **6.Index**
 The first index in an array is 0.
+**7.Higher Order Functions**
+Higher order functions are functions that manipulate other functions.
+For example, a function can take other functions as arguments and/or produce a function as its return value.
+Such *fancy* functional techniques are powerful constructs available to you in JavaScript and other high-level languages like python, lisp, etc.

  .